Cindytalk: 1982–2003

-During this period Cindytalk had also begun working in tandem with performance artist and film maker Ivan Unwin, providing sound for some of her short pieces.
+During this period Cindytalk had worked in tandem with the artist and film maker Ivan Unwin, providing sound for some of her short pieces.
 This led Cindytalk to scoring Unwin's "Eclipse: An Amateur Enthusiasts Guide to Virus Deployment", the record of which was released on Midnight Music in 1990 under the title The Wind Is Strong..., the album, following on from the second of the In This World albums, was based on piano improvisations and abstract/concrete experiments.
-At the time Cinder described it as "Ambi-dustrial" fusing her love of the early ambient releases on the EG label with the above-mentioned European Industrial music.
-Cinder was joined on this release by Ivan Unwin and long standing co-producer/engineer David Ros who then became a more active member of the band.
-Matt Kinnison and drummer/percussionist Paul Middleton also provided sounds and ideas to this mix.
+At the time Cinder described it as "Ambi-dustrial" fusing her love of the early ambient releases on the EG label with European Industrial music.
+Cinder was joined by Ivan Unwin and co-producer/engineer David Ros.
 Secrets And Falling, a 4-track e.p. culled from the Wappinschaw sessions was released in 1991.
-At this point the band had become more of a collective, drawing on musicians from the current line-up as well as the past, John Byrne returned and was joined by Kevin Rich and Darryl Moore (Soul Static Sound).

-Midnight Music folded in 1992 and prevented the recently finished album Wappinschaw from being released until 1995 (on Cinder's own label Touched, distributed through World Serpent).
-Wappinschaw features a collaboration with Scottish artist and writer Alasdair Gray, who reads from his novel "Lanark" (Wheesht).

 By 1993, Cindytalk had gone through more changes and was preparing to play live for the first time.
 Cinder, Middleton and Ros were joined by Paul Jones, Andie Brown, Mark Stephenson and Simon Carmichael to record and release 1994's "Muster"/"Prince of Lies" 7" (Touched/World Serpent).

-In early 1996, Cindytalk toured the US.
-They played two shows in Boston – one a "secret" show at the start of their tour under the name "Lucinder", and one at the end.
-In between, they played Washington DC, Cleveland, Detroit, Minneapolis, Portland OR, Seattle, Santa Clara, San Francsisco, Corona CA, Tempe AZ, Baton Rouge, Atlanta, Orlando, Miami, Charlotte NC and New York City.
-Bowery Electric and Trance to the Sun were opening acts at multiple dates.

-In 2007, Cindytalk signed a licensing deal with Italian distributors Abraxas through a sub-label Wheesht, who were to re-issue the back catalogue up to Wappinschaw.
-However, this deal appears to have gone awry with Abraxas releasing the first two Cindytalk albums Camouflage Heart and In This World without complying with the contract.
-In 2021, Dais Records (USA) re-issued The Wind Is Strong... and Wappinschaw.